MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

     raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail=f"Book with ID {id} not found")
 ```

-For this function we use pymongo's `update_one(filter,update)` function and the `$set` operator, this allows us to simploify the process.
-Firs we generate a new dictionary using the data validated from the BookUpdate pydantic model, then if the new dictionary is not empty we call the function, filtering by the _id_ assigned before.
-We then use the operator `$set` which changes the values of each key found in the BookUpdate model passed into the function.
+The `update_book` function uses `update_one` with the `$set` operator (implicitly) to update a book.
+It first filters the input `BookUpdate` model, removing `None` values to allow for partial updates.
+It then performs the update based on the provided `id`.
+After the update attempt, it retrieves the updated book.

-> [!note] $set
+> [!note] `$set`
-> This operation will only update the given fields of the book passed into it.
-That is why we filtered None values before.
+>- This operator will only update the given fields of the book passed into it.
+That is why we filtered `None` values before.

-Finally we return the updated entry of the book, if it still exists in the database.
-The reason for the final _raise_ is for the fringe case where the updated entry is deleted in between the update and find call.
+The final `raise` handles the case where no book with the given `id` was found, either initially or if it was somehow deleted between the update and the subsequent retrieval.

 ### DELETE